written by Diana Maria Groom

 About the Author

 Diana Maria Groom is a first-generation American, born to Cuban parents.
-She is first and foremost a military spouse and mother to three children and currently resides in Germany where she has been stationed with her husband for over three years.
+She is first and foremost a military spouse and mother to three children and currently resides in England, and previously in Germany where she has been stationed with her husband in the Air Force.
 She recently earned her introductory certificate in Wine Tasting and Sensory Techniques for Wine Analysis from UC Davis and is currently completing Level Two Sommelier Certification.
 Diana plans all of her European travel with wine tourism at the forefront!